priyankasatish10/paxos-scu/README.md

 ## Input file
-In the input fine we can modify number of proposers, number of acceptors and number of requests
+In the input file we can modify number of proposers, number of acceptors and number of requests

-We can simulate downtime in acceptors.
+We can simulate downtime in acceptors in input.txt.
 Please follow instructions in input.txt